Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 * Results from any overseas lab that is a signatory to the ILAC MRA agreement (an international agreement regarding laboratory standard equivalency) should be recognised, but Australian health authorities refuse to do so, insisting on NATA accreditation, which is unnecessary for ILAC MRA signatory labs.

-• Australian Rickettsial Reference Laboratory (ARRL) is another Australian lab sometimes used, but it requires a medical referral.
+• Australian Rickettsial Reference Laboratory (ARRL) is an Australian lab that is sometimes used, but it requires a medical referral.
 This lab may offer Medicare rebates.
 NATA accredited.

 Which Lab?
 Which Tests?